 How to Make the Madeleine Cookies

 - In a mixing bowl, whisk together sugar, vanilla extract and eggs.
-Whisk until you get fluffy texture.
+Whisk until you get a fluffy texture.

 - In a separate bowl, melt butter and let it cool to room temperature.
 Add butter to the mixing bowl, carefully folding it in.